johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - See the role model in everyone.
   Important to try to emulate you want to be.
-  Role models can be amagamations of people.
+  Role models can be amalgamations of people.
   Look for qualities that you want to emulate in other people, even if you dont want to be like the person.

 - Make yourself dependable.